Sheridan College

-Sheridan College Institute of Technology and Advanced Learning, formerly Sheridan College of Applied Arts and Technology, is a public polytechnic institute partnered with private Canadian College of Technology and Trades operating campuses across the Greater Toronto Area of Ontario, Canada.
-It is known colloquially as Sheridan College or simply Sheridan.
+The Sheridan College Institute of Technology and Advanced Learning, operating as Sheridan College (or simply Sheridan), is a public college with three campuses in Oakville, Brampton, and Mississauga, Ontario, Canada.

-Founded in 1967, it is known for academic programs in creative writing and publishing, animation and illustration, film and design, business, applied computing, and engineering technology, among others.
-Sheridan operates the Davis Campus in Brampton, the Trafalgar Road Campus in Oakville, and the Hazel McCallion Campus in Mississauga.
+Founded in 1967, Sheridan is known for academic programs in creative writing and publishing, animation and illustration, film and design, business, applied computing, and engineering technology, among others.
+The Davis Campus in Brampton is its original location and its largest campus by student enrolment.
+Sheridan's administration is based at the Trafalgar Campus in Oakville, and the newer Hazel McCallion Campus was opened in Mississauga City Centre in 2011.